django-cms/django-cms/docs/introduction/01-install.rst

 - `django-treebeard <http://django-treebeard.readthedocs.io>`_ is used to manage django CMS's page tree structures.

-django CMS also installs `django CMS admin style
+django CMS also installs `djangocms-simple-admin-style
-<https://github.com/django-cms/djangocms-admin-style>`_.
-This provides some styling that
+<https://github.com/fsbraun/djangocms-simple-admin-style>`_.
+This provides some styling
-helps make django CMS administration components easier to work with.
+that helps make django CMS administration components easier to work with.
 Technically it's an optional component and does not need to be enabled in your project, but it's strongly recommended for a more consistent user experience.

 In the ``INSTALLED_APPS``, **before** ``django.contrib.admin``, add:

 .. code-block::

-    "djangocms_admin_style",
+    "djangocms_simple_admin_style",

 Language settings
 +++++++++++++++++